The Short-Tempered Clavier and other dysfunctional works for keyboard

 The Short-Tempered Clavier and other dysfunctional works for keyboard is an album by Peter Schickele, released in 1995 by Telarc Records under his pseudonym, P. D. Q. Bach.
 The album contains "works for various types of keyboards, including theatre organ, calliope, the ever popular piano, and the organ of the King Congregational Church of Fayray, North Dakota".

 The title is a parody of Johann Sebastian Bach's Well-Tempered Clavier.

+Content

 The opening work, The Short-Tempered Clavier, incorporates elements from Bach's Well-Tempered Clavier, as well as references to other well-known tunes, including "Chopsticks", the opening of Beethoven's Fifth Symphony, and "Mary Had a Little Lamb".
 These pieces are performed by pianist Christopher O'Riley.

 The Little Pickle Book is a series of pieces scored primarily for theatre organ and featuring the dill piccolo.
 Additional instruments used include bass drum, chimes, xylophone, and crank.

 Sonata Da Circo was recorded in a circus museum in Indiana and features music for steam calliope.

 The album concludes with Three Chorale-Based Piecelets, variations on familiar hymns performed on a Casio keyboard.